wlcsm/wlcsm.github.io/content/posts/vim-as-developer/vim-as-developer.en.md

 description: "Vim for Software Development"
 resources:

-catagories: ["emoji"]
+categories: ["vim"]

 lightgallery: true
 ---

-Most people think Vim is an outdated piece of software development, useful perhaps editing small files over SSH, but surely no one uses it as their main code development tool right?
+It is no secret that Vim has fallen behind the times when it comes to software develpment.
+Not to say that it has strayed from its original design and purpose i.e. editing text.
+But that the times have changed such that this is no longer satisfies the needs of many developers

+When I see people talk about using Vim for software development, it is a general concensus that you *must* load it full of plugins to get that VSCode feeling back.
+Vim by it::I see two main schools of thought:
+1. Vim is great because you can customise it so much and overload it to the point that it is actually slower than VSCode
-Here I am going to go through what I think are the key components to a normal software development.
-Of course, Vim doesn't give you the complex build environemtns of a proper IDE, but if you are working comfortably in another text editor like VS Code or Sublime Text, then theres a good chance that everything you are doing can be done in vanilla Vim.
-Thats right, I'm going to show all these things with a minimal vimrc with *no plugins*.
+2. Vim is fine the way it is and you - the user - just need to get better Here I am going to go through what I think are the key components to a normal software development.
+Of course, Vim doesn't give you the complex build environments of a proper IDE, but if you are working comfortably in another text editor like VS Code or Sublime Text, then there's a good chance that everything you are doing can be done in vanilla Vim.
+That's right, I'm going to show all these things with a minimal vimrc with *no plugins*.

 Small note: I am actually talking about Neovim rather than Vim.
 Its the same thing but a better code base and friendlier community, and also sets many sane defaults (which means our vimrc can be even smaller!)